iamthejonsmith/iTuner/README.md

 # iTuner
 Final Commit

-This is a simple iTunes music search application for testing purposes.
+This is a simple iTunes music search application.

 User is presented with a initial view utilizing a pickerView for Type of Search to be completed User is presented with text field to enter search string